 The essential concern with applying our understanding to the cloud and firewalls is to appreciate what firewalls do to protect an organization's network and users, and infrastructure and servers.
 Most organizations and users are familiar with firewalls stand-alone products or services designed to protect an enterprise network and its users.
 Firewall application may also act virtually to protect traffic going to, from, and between applications (in the cloud).
-They are not installed to protect a perimeter but to manage access inside public or private clouds and between/among applications.
+They are not installed to protect a perimeter but to manage access inside public private clouds between/among and or applications.